ned14/BEurtle/Readme.txt

 2. Go install easy_install from http://pypi.python.org/pypi/setuptools

-3. On the command line, do "easy_install pyyaml"
+3. On the command line, do "easy_install pyyaml".
+If it can't find easy_install you may need to modify your PATH as detailed in Appendix A.

 4. Download the latest BE from http://www.bugseverywhere.org/.
 Unpack it somewhere and run "python setup.py install" inside it.